NotesFlow/NoteFlow_Notes-Data-service/README.md

 ## Internal API Endpoints

-These endpoints are internal and are meant to be called later by `notes-service`.
+These endpoints are internal and are meant to be called by `notes-service`.

 ### `GET /internal/notes`